gvtz10/Metabolic-Syndrome-Classification/README.md

 # Metabolic Syndrome Classification Project
+---
+### Final Report
+The **Final_Project_Report.pdf** is included in the repository.
+It offers a thorough description of the project, including the problem statement, literature review, data description, modeling techniques, and results.
+The report serves as a comprehensive guide to understanding the project's scope and contributions.
+Below is a brief summary of the project overview, but for a complete understanding, reading the full report is recommended.

+---
 ### Project Overview
 This project focuses on the classification of **Metabolic Syndrome** using various machine learning models.
 The dataset used is from Kaggle and includes a variety of health-related features such as age, BMI, waist circumference, cholesterol levels, and more.
 The goal of this project is to develop accurate predictive models that can assist in early detection of Metabolic Syndrome, which can lead to serious health conditions such as diabetes, heart disease, and stroke.
 Several models were tested, including Logistic Regression, Random Forest, Neural Networks, and XGBoost.